Run all tests

 Options passed through the command line override the ones from the configuration file.

-An option does not take a value, if its type is not specified.
-Otherwise, the parsing logic of the option value depends on its type:
+An option does not take a value if its type is not specified.
+Otherwise, how the option value is parsed depends on its type:

 - boolean is interpreted as

-- list can hold one or several values separated by commas:
+- list can hold one or more values separated by commas:

 Relative paths are resolved relative to the current directory.